lambda-land/VarexJ/README.md

 If it does not build automatically, right-click on the build.xml \ run as \ Ant BUild The build process has to be run with JDK 7, JRE will not work.

+Locate the `site.properties` file in the VarexJ project directory.
+Make sure that the value for the `jpf-core` key points to the correct location for the JPF module on your system.

 # JPF options: